matthewroy01/matthewroy01.github.io/index.md

 * Team size: solo
 * 2017

+Panic was made for Advanced Seminar in Game Programming while studying abroad in Montreal.

 Panic is a 2D, top-down strategy game with horror elements.
 The player moves around on a grid avoiding enemies and collecting keys to escape each level.
-Getting seen by an enenmy causing the player to enter Panic Mode.
+Getting seen by an enemy causes the player to enter Panic Mode.
 In Panic Mode, the player is freed from the constraints of the grid while enemy AI also changes.

-Panic was made for Advanced Seminar in Game Programming while studying abroad in Montreal.

 ![Panic Gif](https://media.giphy.com/media/4T7zmKRa65oUFW8cJ5/giphy.gif)